 - 7. Research on the development and discipline construction of teaching Chinese as a second language in countries and regions outside Europe.

-- 8. Special session on topics related to the Portuguese missionary sinologist Joaquim Gonçalves as well as the role of Ming-Qing missionary collages in Macau in Chinese teaching (organized by GELA-CEHUM and University of S. Joseph in Macao).
+- 8. Special session on topics related to the Portuguese missionary sinologist Joaquim Gonçalves as well as the role of Ming-Qing missionary colleges in Macao in Chinese teaching (organized by GELA-CEHUM and University of S. Joseph in Macao).